MicrosoftDocs/architecture-center/docs/web-apps/guides/enterprise-app-patterns/reliable-web-app/dotnet/guidance-content.md

         }));
     ```

-- *Use retry programming libraries.* For HTTP communications, integrate a standard resilience library such as [Polly](https://github.com/App-vNext/Polly) or `Microsoft.Extensions.Http.Resilience`.
-These libraries offer comprehensive retry mechanisms that are crucial for managing communications with external web services.
-For example, the reference implementation uses Polly to enforce the Retry pattern every time the code constructs an object that calls the `IConcertSearchService` object (*see the following code*).
+- *Use retry programming libraries.* For HTTP communications, integrate a standard resilience library like [Polly](https://github.com/App-vNext/Polly) or `Microsoft.Extensions.Http.Resilience`.
+These libraries provide comprehensive retry mechanisms that are crucial for managing communications with external web services.
+For example, the reference implementation uses Polly to enforce the Retry pattern every time the code constructs an object that calls the `IConcertSearchService` object:

     ```csharp
     private void AddConcertSearchService(IServiceCollection services)